-In this case, the link actually works so I can return to my list and again look for opportunities.
+In this case, the link works, so I can return to my list and again look for opportunities.

 10. Domain Hunter Plus

-Domain Hunter Plus is another free tool, this time from Netvantage Plus.
+Domain Hunter Plus is another broken link finder, free tool, this time from Netvantage Plus.

 The difference with this tool is that it is a Chrome Browser extension rather than a website.